lhartley870/oz-hacks/README.md

 * [Google Fonts](https://fonts.google.com/) was used to import all of the fonts used on the website into the style.css file.
 * [Font Awesome](https://fontawesome.com/) was used to provide all the icons throughout the site.
 * [Balsamiq](https://www.balsamiq.com) was used to prepare all of the Wireframes for the site.
+* [Chrome DevTools](https://developer.chrome.com/docs/devtools/) was used to inspect the project code throughout creation of the site.
 * [ColorSpace](https://mycolor.space/) was used to generate the 'Pin Palette' and 'Natural Palette' colour schemes from which most of the colours for the website were taken.
 The Gradient tool was also used to generate the CSS code for the header gradient colour.
 * [Eye Dropper](https://eyedropper.org/) was used to find out the hex codes for the rust red colour in a photo of the Australian landmark Uluru and for the navy colour in the compass logo image.
 * [Color-Hex](https://www.color-hex.com/color/fff5ed) was used to convert the Sea Shell and Midnight Blue hex codes into rgb colour codes so that rgba values could be used for the partly transparent cover text boxes on the Home and Contact pages.